Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Cryptography/Cryptography.md

 # What is some general terminology & tips to know about cryptograpgy?

 * Cryptography’s role starts with checking the certificate.
 For a certificate to be considered valid, it means it is signed.
 Signing means that a hash of the certificate is encrypted with the private key of a trusted third party; the encrypted hash is appended to the certificate.

-*General Terminology Below*
+*General Terminology Below:*

 * Cryptographic Algorithm or Cipher:
   * This algorithm defines the encryption and decryption processes.

 * Key:
   * The cryptographic algorithm needs a key to convert the plaintext into ciphertext and vice versa.

+* Plaintext:
-* plaintext is the original message that we want to encrypt
+  * Original message that we want to encrypt

+* ciphertext:
-* ciphertext is the message in its encrypted form
+  * Message in its encrypted form

 ## DIfferent types of Encryptions

 * Symmetric Encryption
-  * AES 192 & 256, International Data Encryption Algorithm (IDEA), Triple DES (Data Encryption Standard), CAST5 (CAST-128), BLOWFISH, TWOFISH, CAMELLIA (128, 192 & 256)
+  * AES 192 & 256 (Modern Use), International Data Encryption Algorithm (IDEA), Triple DES (Data Encryption Standard), CAST5 (CAST-128), BLOWFISH, TWOFISH, CAMELLIA (128, 192 & 256)
-    * Can be encrypted/decrypted using GNU Privacy Guard (GPG) or OpenSSL

 * Asymmetric Encryption
   * Diffie-Hellman Key Exchange, RSA, etc.

-    * Can be encrypted/decrypted using OpenSSL
+* Both an be encrypted/decrypted using GNU Privacy Guard (GPG) or OpenSSL

 ### What is Hashing?